Approaching Stable Quark Matter: Discussion and conclusions

 Parallel to the LQCD studies at finite density, LQCD simulations at finite temperature are another way to potentially measure the bag parameter and determine the stability of quark matter together with pQCD calculations.
 For instance, Ref.~\cite{Petreczky:2009at} has reviewed the lattice data from Refs.~\cite{Bernard:2006nj,Cheng:2007jq,Bazavov:2009zn} and performed a fit on the trace anomaly $\epsilon-3p$ using the $B$ parameter and the leading order pQCD contribution to obtain $B^{1/4} \simeq 200~{\rm MeV}$.
 One could extend this study by adopting higher-order pQCD-calculated results and treating $X$ as a model parameter, similar to what we have done in this study, to infer the stability of quark matter.
 More recently, Refs.~\cite{HotQCD:2014kol,Bazavov:2017dsy,Weber:2018bam} have performed simulations at even higher temperatures and analyzed the corresponding trace anomalies, which can be used to perform a more robust fit on $B$.
 By combining the LQCD studies at finite density and finite temperature, a more precise understanding of the bag parameter and thus the stability of quark matter could potentially be obtained.

 In conclusion, we have first classified two possible relations between the hadron and quark phases of the baryon matter, which can be used to classify the existence scenarios of ordinary neutron stars, quark stars, and hybrid stars.
 By combining the pQCD+CS calculations and LQCD simulations for isospin-dense matter, we have inferred the sensitivity on the bag parameter $B$ and used it to constrain the possible existence of stable 2+1-flavor and/or 2-flavor quark matter.
 Promoting the ratio of the renormalization scale over the weighted sum of the quark chemical potentials to a model parameter $X$, the current LQCD calculations for isospin-dense matter are used to constrain the 2-dimensional parameter space of $X$ and $B^{1/4}$.
 The 90\%~CL region for $X$ and $B^{1/4}$ overlaps with the pQCD-trustable region, which hints that the quark matter stability issue could be addressed by the LQCD+pQCD framework.
 Furthermore, an upper bound on $B^{1/4} \lesssim 160$~MeV has been obtained, which is just around the corner from addressing the stability of quark matter.
-On the other hand, the $\langle m_q\overline{q}q\rangle$ condensates provide a minimum contribution to or a lower bound on $B$, which excludes the possible existence of the stable 2+1-flavor quark matter while leaving a tight parameter space for the stable 2-flavor quark matter.
+On the other hand, the $\langle m_q\overline{q}q\rangle$ condensates provide a minimum contribution to or a lower bound on $B$, which excludes the possible existence of the stable 2+1-flavor quark matter while leaving a tight parameter space for the stable 2-flavor quark matter up to two caveats: the still unknown $\mathcal{O}(\alpha_s^3)$ (even higher-order) corrections to $p_{\rm pQCD}$ and the possible partial restoration of the quark and gluon condensates.
 For comparison, we have also worked out the more general thermodynamic bounds on the quark matter energy-per-baryon and $B$ and found that they provide a weaker but complementary constraint.